palmoreck/dockerfiles-for-binder/README.md

 jb build . --builder pdfhtml
 ```

-And if compress pdf is wanted then use:
+And if a pdf compressed is wanted then use:

 ```
 gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dDownsampleColorImages=true -dColorImageResolution=150 \